munificent/craftinginterpreters/book/representing-code.md

     Bonus: What kind of expression does this bit of grammar encode?

-1. The visitor pattern lets you emulate the functional style in an object-oriented language.
+1. The Visitor pattern lets you emulate the functional style in an object-oriented language.
 Devise a corresponding pattern in a functional language.
 It should let you bundle all of the operations on one type together and let you define new types easily.